Income and assets test for Youth Allowance

 If you’ve recently got income from leave or redundancy, an income maintenance period may apply.

-If you’re over the assets limits and are in severe financial hardship, you can apply under the Asset Hardship provisions.
+If your assets stop you from getting a payment and you’re in severe financial hardship, you can apply under the Asset Hardship provisions.

 Parental means test